Warbo/chriswarbo-net/unfinished/sk_in_egglog_4.md

       :ruleset symbols)
 ```

-For example, analysing the current database contents until saturation:
+For example, populating the database with some seed values and running until
+saturation:

 ```{.scheme pipe="./show bump-loud.egg"}
 (run-schedule (saturate reduce symbols))